Email might not be the newest kid on the marketing block – but it’s still valuable.

 And as if that wasn’t enough, email messages are five times more likely to be seen than any ad you post on Facebook too.
 That means that you can use your email content to really speak to your audience.

-Of course, making the most of your email newsletter does mean that you’re going to need to invest extra time into convincing people to subscribe.
+Of course, making the most of your email newsletter does mean that you’re going to need to invest extra time if you want to boost conversions.
 After all, your email marketing database degrades by an average of 22.5% each year.

 Subscribers disappear because they lose interest in your content or they’re just clearing out their inbox.
 So as a business leader, it’s up to you to make sure that you’re constantly adding fresh new contacts to your campaigns and keeping current subscribers engaged.